 - a.
-What did you think when you first read this headline? - b.
+What was your initial reaction to this headline? - b.
 Did the headline make you want to read the article? - c.
 What do you think of police shooting people? - d.
 Do the police use guns regularly in your country? - e.
 Have you ever seen a police shoot-out? - f.
 When do you think it is OK for police to shoot to kill? - g.
 Do you think police should use guns on a crowded subway train? - h.
 Have you ever fired a gun? - i.
 Is there a gun problem in your country? - j.
 Do you think the world is becoming more like a Hollywood action movie?